Streamerbot/docs/streamerbot/2.guide/21.broadcasters/meld-studio.md

 ::

 ## Context Menu
-<kbd>Right-Click</kbd> on a configured connection to reveal the context menu:
+:kbd{value="Right-Click"} on a configured connection to reveal the context menu:

 ::field-group
   ::field{name="Add" type=Action}